mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 <img alt="Workspace access and sidebar settings" src="https://assets.postman.com/postman-docs/v11/workspace-settings-v11.jpg"  width="565px" />

 Workspaces dynamically evolve as you update your APIs, and the user experience improves as you curate the content you create for your users.
-Therefore, your workspace does not have to be perfect to be shared.
+Therefore, your workspace doesn't have to be perfect to be shared.
 Changes can be made later, and collections can be improved.
 Continuously manage your workspace to help provide the best possible user experience for your API consumers.
 Learn more about how to [prepare your public workspaces for the Public API Network](/docs/collaborating-in-postman/public-api-network/organizing-your-workspace/).

-Now that your workspace is ready to be populated, it is time to add your first collection.
+Now that your workspace is ready to be populated, it's time to add your first collection.

 ## Add your first collection